ECCO-GROUP/ECCO-website/README.md

 	  6. README.md
 8. Now that the files are cleaned up, deploy the files and folders to either the development or production environment as needed.

+**NOTE: If deploying to production, it is _highly_ recommended that a [release](https://github.jpl.nasa.gov/18x/ecco/releases) marked against the `master` branch is added in Github to mark the deployment to production.
+This helps the project keep track of production releases over time.
+In addition, if the production environment ever needs to be reverted back to a previous release, the previous release can be downloaded from github and deployed, but only if releases are marked.**

 ### Git Notes

 Branch and merge often.
 Keeping things organized in your Github repository also helps keep your website equally organized and stable.